Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 How to get from Hohenschwangau up to the castle

-From the town of Hohenschwangau, there are 3 options to get up the rather large hill to the castle: walk, take the bus or take a horse carriage.
+From the village of Hohenschwangau, there are 3 options to get up the rather large hill to the castle: walk, take the bus, or take a horse carriage.

 Personally, I like the walk.
-But if it’s really hot or really cold, I recommend the bus.
+But if it’s really hot or really cold, the bus is the best way to get to the top.
+And hey, you can always walk back down!

 Best spots to view Neuschwanstein Castle

-Though the castle is breathtaking from just about every angle, there are a few vantage points that offer the best views for photos.
+This is one German castle that is breathtaking from just about every angle.
+But there are a few vantage points that offer the best views for photos.

 Marienbrücke

-The most popular viewing spot and one you definitely shouldn’t miss is the Marien Bridge (“Marienbrücke” in German).
+The most popular viewing spot and one you definitely shouldn’t miss is Mary’s Bridge (“Marienbrücke” in German).
 Built over a cliff in 1855, this pedestrian bridge offers spectacular views of the castle.

 The bridge itself is quite narrow and not great for anyone with a fear of heights.
 A digital sign at the entrance controls the number of people walking across it at any one time (sadly, this is necessary due to the large number of tour groups who tend to arrive all at the same time).